-College for Kids is an academic enrichment program for children of all ages - from pre-school through high school.
+College for Kids is a personal enrichment program for children of all ages - from pre-school through high school.

 Through College for Kids, students can discover new talents, expand their knowledge and enjoy hands-on learning under the guidance of experienced educators.

-Programs are offered year round at locations in Madison, Macoupin and Jersey counties, with a concentration of courses scheduled in the summer.
+Programs are offered year-round at multiple locations in Madison County, with a concentration of courses scheduled in the summer.

 More than 20,000 young people have participated in hands-on learning in math, science, creative arts, technology and languages since the program began in 1989.